 Steven’s case had a positive effect on Capitol Hill and ultimately helped convince President Clinton to veto this unfair legislation.
 What happened to Steven shouldn’t happen to anyone else.
 But if it does, they should have a chance to seek justice too.

-The American Association for Justice proudly announces the 2016 recipient for this award:
+The American Association for Justice proudly announces the 2018 recipients for this award:

 Nominate a Case